-When the contracting cycle starts, it is believed by market experts that there will be a massive run globally to secure uranium ore from the few mines remaining in production.
-There simply are not enough mines online to fill the demand and new large and high-grade mines like NexGen Energy’s Arrow project will need to be brought online as a uranium producer to meet global needs.
+When the contracting cycle starts, market experts state that there will be a massive scramble globally to secure ore from the few companies remaining in production.
+There are not enough mines online to fill the demand.
+The world needs new high-grade mines like NexGen Energy’s Arrow project.

-The U308 market is in a massive state of flux.
-Producers are now spot-market buyers, significantly reducing excess mobile inventory creating a perfect storm for much higher prices.
+The nuclear energy industry is in a massive state of flux.
+Producers are now spot-market buyers, significantly reducing excess mobile uranium inventory, creating a perfect storm for much higher prices.

-The influx of new financial buyers has led to a drastic reduction in inventory.
+The influx of new financial buyers has led to a drastic reduction in the inventory of uranium.

-Experts are warning that even if all producing mines are brought back online, there will still be a massive supply deficit lasting many years.
+Experts are warning that even if all production comes back online, there will still be a massive supply deficit lasting many years.

-There are three ways that you can invest in uranium – stocks, ETF’s, and futures.
+There are several ways that you can participate in the nuclear energy market – uranium equities, ETF’s, funds holding physical uranium, and futures.

-- Invest in companies doing business in the uranium space.
+- Buy stocks in companies doing business in the space – found on our website!

-To gain FREE access to the full top uranium stocks list and members-only community, register and log in today.
+To gain FREE access to our members-only uranium equities community, register and log in today.